anel-li/anel-li/README.md

 - 👋 Hi, I’m @anel-li
-- I’m interested in data - data workflows from gathering data, through structuring, cleaning, shaping, organizing, analysing and visualising - its telling a story!
+- I’m interested in data - data workflows from gathering data, through structuring, cleaning, shaping, organizing, analysing and visualising - it's telling a story!
 - I’m currently enhancing my programming skills, working with R and python mainly, but involving other tools when it suits the questions and a nice sneak preview catched me
 - How to reach me? via linkedIn (https://www.linkedin.com/in/elisabeth-linek-72898922)